yogsototh/Scratch/content/html/fr/blog/Yesod-tutorial-for-newbies.md

 <%= leftblogimage("thousands_smiths.jpg","Thousands of Agent Smith") %>

-From the pure technical "point of vue",
+From the pure technical point of view,
 Haskell seems to be the perfect web development tool.
 Weaknesses of Haskell certainly won't be technical: